gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 ### Oracle SQL Developer Data Modeler

-Maybe lesser known than its big brother Oracle SQL Developer but a tool that allows you to build a great model (plan) of your database application using various modeling techniques like Entity Relationship Modeling and a lot, lot more.
+Maybe lesser known than its big brother Oracle SQL Developer but a tool that allows you to build a great model (plan) of your database application.
+You can use various modeling techniques like Entity Relationship Modeling and a lot, lot more.
 It even allows you to create database scripts or migration scripts that you may use in Flyway.